 This program allows the States and PPQ to conduct surveillance activities to detect and measure the presence of exotic plant pests and weeds and to input surveillance data into a uniform national system.
 Among other things, this allows APHIS to obtain a more comprehensive picture of plant pest conditions in the United States.

-The CAPS program involves certain information collection activities, such as cooperative agreements, pest detection surveys, a disclosure form, a form for determination of specimens, and various application forms.
+The CAPS program involves certain information collection activities, such as cooperative agreements with associated workplans and various financial and disclosure forms, pest detection surveys with data entry, and a form for determination of specimens.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for an additional 3 years.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us:

 (1) Evaluate whether the collection of information is necessary for the proper performance of the functions of the Agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of our estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and